Clinton-Davis/chow/README.md

 ```

 **Category Drop-Down Menu**
-I had an issue with using hyperlink tags `<a>` in the category drop-down menu in the Navigation bar because they use `href`.
-The only way to get the choisen link into flask is with [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) `{{url_for}}` and can not pass through a `value` for each item.
+I had an issue with using hyperlink tags `<a>` in the category drop-down menu because they use `href`.
+The only way to get the chosen link into [Flask](https://flask-doc.readthedocs.io/en/latest/#) is with [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) `{{url_for}}` and can not pass through a `value` for each item.
 Hyperlink tags do not support the `value` attribute.
 I would have to take a different route for every category listed.
-I also wanted to include 'Chefs and Servings' as cotogeries into the drop-down menu.
-Giving the user a couple more sorting options.
+I also wanted to include 'Chefs and Servings' as catagories into the drop-down menu.
+Giving the user additional  sorting options.

 > I decided to go with a form.
 The drop-down menu with the `select` and `options` uses a button and makes a `"POST"` request.
 This way I would only need 3 routes: one for the category, one for 'Chefs', and one for Servings.
 > To check if Chefs and Servings are selected or not.
 I used an `if` statement to select the right route.
 The `else` of the statement would go to the category's route.